stevehook/stevehook.github.com/_drafts/2018-07-24-javascript-spread.md

 Note that we didn't have to clone any of the people objects that were not being modified - it's fine to use the original value in such cases and cloning the whole state tree could get prohibitively expensive.

+Even so it's pretty long-winded so can Object spread make it any better?

 ## Using Object spread to clone and modify
 The object spread operator allows us to do much the same as the